 - What course of study is expected or preferred?

 - Will I need additional education – a graduate or professional degree?

 Use the Vault Program to find a career or grad school path that will work best for you.

 Step 4.
 Conduct Informational Interviews

 If you know someone who is in the profession you are interested in, set up a time to talk and learn more about what they do on a daily basis.
-If you do not know anyone in the career you would like to pursue, the Career Development Center can help you reach out to professionals and assist in developing questions to get the conversation started.
+If you do not know anyone in the career you would like to pursue, Career Services can help you reach out to professionals and assist in developing questions to get the conversation started.